-According to the Mayo Clinic, there is sufficient evidence that intentional deep breathing can actually calm and regulate the autonomic nervous system.
-This system regulates involuntary body functions like temperature.
+This system regulates involuntary body functions such as temperature.
 It can lower blood pressure and provide an almost-immediate sense of calm.

 If you’re new to box breathing, it may be difficult to get the hang of it.
 You may get dizzy after a few rounds.
-This is normal, and as you practice it more often, you’ll be able to go longer without the dizziness.
+This is normal.
+As you practice it more often, you’ll be able to go longer without the dizziness.
 If you get dizzy, stay sitting for a minute and resume normal breathing.

 To help you focus on your breathing, find a quiet, dimly lit environment to practice box breathing.
 This isn’t at all necessary to perform the technique, but it can help you focus on the practice if you’re new to it.